-SAUCE OPTIONS: However, if you are pressed for time you could make a quick mayo-sriracha sauce instead (⅓ cup mayo, squeeze in sriracha until you are happy with the flavour, add a few drops of soy sauce (or water) as necessary for the desired consistency).
+SAUCE OPTIONS: However, if you are pressed for time you could make a quick mayo-sriracha sauce instead (⅓ cup mayo, squeeze in sriracha until you are happy with the flavour, add a few drops of soy sauce as necessary for the desired consistency).
 But the tartar sauce is really delicious - you can make it a few days ahead and store in the fridge.

 SLAW: really just cabbage to add crunch and sour-saltiness, but its simplicity is perfect in combination with the fat from the tofu fillet and the creaminess of the tartar.

 PICO DE GALLO: This chunky, fresh salsa is super easy to make and is so healthy.
 It's a big bowl of so many of my favourite things - sweet summer tomatoes, pungent white onions, cilantro, lime juice, and coarse salt.
 I always add a splash of chipotle Tabasco sauce cause we like it - but if you're a purist, you can leave it out!

 We tested these on warm flour tortillas (dry fried over medium heat on a griddle) as well as corn tortillas (wrapped in a cloth and placed in microwave til warm).
 For me the corn won hands down.
 They have a wonderful chewiness and the corn flavour was the perfect complement.
 Either way, the tortilla is just a vehicle to get all that yumminess to your mouth!
 AM I RIGHT?